IanWhitney/hemingway/notes.md

 end
 ```

 > In this we've changed an opaque variable, x, to a descriptive one, lemur.
 We've replaced loop with a more idiomatic block.
 And we changed how we get a random lemur name.
 This is all to the good.
-Then we get a new feature request

-Allow people to name Lemurs with our collection of Snake names.

-Did our changes make implementing this feature easier?

-Did our changes make implementing *any* feature easier?

-What would a similar change look like in a novel?
+But how much has our code actually changed?

+> We still loop through a collection of lemurs and give each one a new, randomly selected Lemur Name.

+Let's look another writing example

 Call me Ishmael joke

 > I stole this joke from Gary Larsen's 'The Far Side'.
 I'd show you an image, but copyright, etc.

-Stylistic Refactoring

-> I call this a Stylistic Refactoring.
-Valuable, yes.
-But it doesn't change your code's structure, its design

-Names are important

-_Refactoring: Improving the *Design* of Existing Code_

-> Emphasis mine.
-Design, in this case, means the structure of your code.

-Going back to a writing example:

-Austen

-> This is illegible, I realize.
-It's a Jane Austen manuscript, and you can see that the changes here are wholesale deletions, reorganizations.
-This goes beyond style and into structure.

-Refactoring is changing of your code's structure

-And it is through Refactoring that your code will move from First Draft, to Second and Beyond

-How can you tell when you are actually Refactoring?

-Does it change the implementation of a new feature?

-> Let's go back to our previous example.
-We left the code like this:
+Are our code changes any more significant than changing a character's name?

 ```
 def lemur_renamer(lemurs)